 Prediction markets are running into an analagous problem, and it’s a very tough problem.
 Even if the novelty of the idea gets people to try it, how do you get them to keep coming back?

 Remember those two key factors: interest and frequency.
-If you wanted to play to interest, you’d let people bet on lots of non-political subjects.
+If you wanted to play to interest, you’d let people bet on more non-political subjects.
 For some of these there are too many people with advance information (Oscar winners, reality show outcomes, who will die on Game of Thrones) and the market could end up spoiling the surprise.
 For others, like the outcome of high profile trials, there may be considerations of taste or privacy.
 But from a moral perspective, it’s probably a lot better than focusing on frequency, like lotteries or casinos, and trying to get people hooked on betting on the weather or traffic or some other quasi-random pattern.

 I fear that those of us who want to see prediction markets succeed (and I do) have not been focused enough on the core problem: we’re asking people to bet on a subject that 90% of us only care about (in the US) every four years, if even then.
 Without changing that underlying proposition, I suspect that the current interest in prediction markets, under the klieg lights of a particularly insane election season, is as high as it will ever be.